California Psalms

 12 The garden of Gethsemane…

-13 It received spellbinding gifts,
+13 It received enchanting gifts,

-heaven’s dome and rigid earth.
+heaven’s dome and earth’s terrain.

 there shepherd crooks, angling rods, there candles… — assorted items illustrate

-alphabet vignettes for remedial reading.
+alphabet cartoons for remedial reading.

-16 The planks flooring the coding stand
+16 The planks flooring the cryptographic station

 forget the key charade scenes when a cracking breaks the spell,